etgrieco/ruby-chess/README.md

 ### DRY Chess Code

-One of my personal achievements with this project was maintaining a very DRY, readable, and succinct code-base for a game that has a quite complex move set.
+The project utilizes DRY, readable, and succinct code-base for a game that has a quite complex move set.
 Creative use of modules were employed to keep the number of piece-specific methods down to a bare-minimum.
 Pieces were divided into "stepping" and "sliding" categories, and modules were written to modify behaviors based on these properties.
 As a result, complex pieces such as Knight and Queen, can be implemented quite simply without repetitive code.

 Stepping Pieces: